yeagerai/genlayer-simulator/CONTRIBUTING.md

 #### Setup Simulator manually

-##### Pre-commit

-We use pre-commit to run some checks before you commit your code.
-It should get installed by the next steps.

 ###### Frontend

 We run ESLint and Prettier on the frontend code.
 To install the dependencies, run: